1896–97 Southern Football League

 The 1896–97 season was the third in the history of the Southern League.
 Southampton St.Mary's won the Division One championship.
-Millwall Athletic applied for election to Football League.
-However, they were not elected.
+Millwall Athletic and Tottenham Hotspur applied for election to Football League.
+However, they were not elected so were allowed to play in the Southern League.

 Division One

 Division One featured seven teams from previous season and five new clubs: two promoted from Division Two and three newly elected members.